Offers You Can't Refuse

 "I owe her."
 A challenge in his darkening blue eyes.
 "Does that mean somethin' between us?"

-Buffy tore her eyes and focused them back on the road with an angry shrug.
+Buffy tore her eyes from him and focused them back on the road with an angry shrug.

 Despite all my rage I am still just a rat in a cage